DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Plugin List

-Virtual mode is implemented in the `VirtualTableView` plugin that should be used instead of the [TableView](../../table-view.md) one.
+Virtual mode is implemented in the `VirtualTableView` plugin that should be used instead of the [TableView](../../table-view.md) one as it implements the same interfaces.

 Note that the [plugin order](../README.md#plugin-order) is important.

 ## Basic Setup

-Note that the virtual mode requires cell size definition.
+The virtual mode requires cell size definition.
 By default, row height is adapted for a typical Bootstrap table.
 If you use custom templates for rows or cells specify row/cell size in the corresponding plugins.

 The following example demonstrates the basic Grid with virtual scrolling: